ios12checker/Windows-Maintenance-Tool/README.md

 **Q: The script didn’t restart as Admin?**
 A: Make sure UAC is enabled.
 Right-click and select **Run as Administrator**.

-**Q: Why does it crash when selecting winget upgrades?**
+**Q: Why does it crash when selecting registry cleanup?**
-A: Ensure you are running the latest version.
-All input is validated and error-handled.
+A: This has been fixed in v3.1.0.
+The script now safely lists and deletes registry keys using PowerShell, and errors are properly handled.

 **Q: Why was Registry Defrag removed?**
 A: The feature depended on a third-party tool (NTREGOPT) which is no longer accessible.